COVID Act Now (CAN)

 Lag and Backfill

 The lag for these signals varies depending on the reporting patterns of individual counties.
-Most counties have their latest data report with a lag of 2 days, while others can take 9 days or more in the case of California counties.
+Most counties have their latest data report with a lag of 2 days, while others can take 9 days or more, as is the case with California counties.

-These signals are also backfilled as backlogged test results could get assigned to older 7-day timeframes.
-Most recent test positivity rates do not change substantially with backfill (having a median delta of close to 0).
-However, most recent total tests performed is expected to increase in later data revisions (having a median increase of 7%).
+Revisions are sometimes made to the data.
+For example, backlogged test results can get assigned to past dates.
+The majority of recent test positivity rates do not change substantially with backfill (having a median delta of close to 0).
+However, the majority of recent total tests performed is expected to increase in later data revisions (having a median increase of 7%).
 Values more than 5 days in the past are expected to remain fairly static (with total tests performed having a median increase of 1% of less), as most major revisions have already occurred.

 Source and Licensing